 The word Priorities took on a new meaning.
-I had to juggle a bunch of them.
+I had to juggle a bunch of them (priorities, that is).
 Kids.
 Education.
 Money.
 Fitness.

 I wanted to get back in shape.
 I needed it to maintain my sanity.
 I had to feel strong again.
 But time wasn’t something I had a lot of.

 I realized that my kid’s naptime was the best opportunity for me to workout.
 I went back to exercising at home (which was a tiny apartment in public housing).